The Eff Ay Kyew

 - Critique other works.
-The longer your critique is and the longer the work you're critiquing, the more points you earn.
+The longer your critique is, the more points you earn.
 You earn much more karma for critiquing works in a spotlight.
 You can still critique works that aren't in a spotlight, but you'll earn less karma for those critiques.
 There's no maximum to how much karma you can earn for a critique.

 - Having members like and react to your critiques.
 When other members react to your critiques by clicking the buttons labeled "thorough,", "constructive," "like" and so on, that means that your critique was a good one, and deserving of some extra karma.
 You're rewarded accordingly!

 You earn the most karma points by writing long critiques for long works—these take the most effort.
 You earn the least karma points by rating works and liking critiques.

 Both Basic and Premium members spend karma points to post their writing